podverse/podverse-api/README.md

 You can pass multiple feed urls as a comma-delimited string parameter to the `npm run scripts:addFeedUrls` command.

-A list of sample podcast feed urls can be found at [podverse-api/docs/sampleFeedUrls.txt](https://github.com/podverse/podverse-api/tree/deploy/docs/sampleFeedUrls.txt).
+A list of sample podcast feed urls can be found in [podverse-api/docs/sampleFeedUrls.txt](https://github.com/podverse/podverse-api/tree/deploy/docs/sampleFeedUrls.txt).

 ```